 Completeness requires that all relevant data is graphed.
 No cherry-picking is allowed.
-Any exclusions or censored values must be clearly identified as part the graph, preferably in a note to the graph.
+If there are any exclusions or censored values, these must be clearly identified as part the graph, perhaps in a note to the graph.

 Completeness also concerns with providing all relevant information for decoding a graph, through external and internal identification, including axes scales, false origins, units of measurement, reference lines and functional forms.